-The SoundTrap ST600/ST640 is powered by up to 12 flat top 18650 lithium-ion batteries.
-These are loaded individually, meaning you can use anything from 1 to 12 batteries depending on desired length of deployment.
+The SoundTrap ST400 is powered by 2 flat top 18650 lithium-ion batteries.
+These are loaded individually, meaning you can use one or two batteries.
+However, we recommend loading both batteries to provide a level of redundancy.

 We recommend using Panasonic batteries.
 Our endurance calculator is based on Panasonic NCR18650B batteries which have a capacity of 3200 mAh.
 Other (flat top) 18650 batteries should also be okay, however we strongly recommend sticking to quality brands such as Panasonic, Sanyo, LG and Samsung.
 Use of inferior quality batteries could result in battery acid leaks, potentially damaging the electronics.
 Source batteries from reputable suppliers to avoid inferior counterfeits.
 Batteries must be 18650 flat top, unprotected type.